 Are you working or living with children and young people who have difficulties with their mental health or managing their emotions?
 Are you interested in developing your skills in a trauma informed approach to wellness?
 Take a look at a summary of our approach and our latest Wellness Plan through this link:

-EHCAP is hosting a Whats App group of professionals, volunteers and parents who are seeking innovative and joined up ways of working together.
 EHCAP is modelling on research by Center on the Developing Child, Harvard University.
 This involves moving away from the ‘identify and fix’ model toward ‘figuring out together what’s going on’.
 We work with our own wellness first, building our own skills and capabilities in self care.
-This leads on to a whole system culture shift which involves everyone understanding the effects of toxic stress as well as developing skills in mindful moments and Emotion Coaching.
-Research from old age care helps us know that mindful conversations with someone experienced and knowledgeable about daily concerns can in itself be transformative.
-We call this Coaching Wellness.
+This leads on to a whole system culture shift which involves everyone understanding the model of positive, tolerable and toxic stress as well as developing skills in mindful moments and Emotion Coaching.

-Take a look at our Sign Up form and let me know what experience and training you have had.
+Take a look at our Sign Up form for more detail

 Over the last 20 years we have begun to understand the complex interplay between genetics and environment and how chronic inflammation caused by toxic stress effects human development.
 Research has shown that Toxic Stress and Adverse Childhood Experiences are linked with altered brain architecture (resulting in difficulties with impulse control and problem solving) as well as higher risk of developing diabetes, iscaemic heart disease and severe obesity.

 As founder of EHCAP my vision is to take this knowledge into communities and into families currently experiencing adversity- sharing straight forward psycho education tools such as Dan Siegel's Hand Model metaphor for emotion regulation and John Gottman's Emotion Coaching relationship style.